-“As a child we would watch and enjoy Gunsmoke as a family,” Costello says, recalling fond memories of the Gunsmoke lunchbox that he toted to school each day.
+“As a child, we would watch and enjoy Gunsmoke as a family,” Costello says, recalling fond memories of the Gunsmoke lunchbox he took to school daily.
 “Dodge City is a real place—incidentally, with some of the nicest people ever—and it was a hub for the cattle drives and buyers going west.
-There is an actual Long Branch Saloon and the town is just brimming with historical events.”
+There is an actual Long Branch Saloon, and the town is just brimming with historical events.”

-It could certainly be said that Gunsmoke was ahead of its time for its depiction of Miss.
+It could certainly be said that Gunsmoke was ahead of its time in its depiction of Miss.
 Kitty, the fierce and independent proprietor of the Long Branch Saloon.
-A role rarely depicted when the show debuted in 1955, the role of Miss Kitty—a rough and tumble saloon owner—presented a glamorized, yet not entirely inaccurate picture of what it meant to be a woman in the wild west.
-Like the real-life, guns-a-blazing women that came before her—Annie Oakley, Calamity Jane, and Belle Starr, to name a few—Miss Kitty showed television watchers that the American west offered far more for women than cooking, sewing, and cleaning.
+A role rarely depicted when the show debuted in 1955, the role of Miss Kitty—a rough and tumble-saloon owner—presented a glamorized yet not entirely inaccurate picture of what it meant to be a woman in the Wild West.
+Like the real-life, guns-a-blazing women that came before her—Annie Oakley, Calamity Jane, and Belle Starr, to name a few—Miss Kitty showed television watchers that the American West offered far more for women than cooking, sewing, and cleaning.

-In fact, the real-life legend, Belle Starr was said to favor buckskins and books over the more traditional Victorian dresses of the time and was known to proudly display a pistol on either hip, commit robberies, and frequent saloons.
+In fact, the real-life legend Belle Starr was said to favor buckskins and books over the more traditional Victorian dresses of the time.
+It was known to proudly display a pistol on either hip, commit robberies, and frequent saloons.
 Starr reportedly died in classic old west fashion: shot in the back while en route back to her ranch.

 Traveling to Dodge City today, you will find a handful of relics that serve as a tribute to an older, fiercer time in the town’s history.
 Notably, Boot Hill Museum still stands in the town’s center, containing a partial reconstruction of Dodge City’s Front Street, the downtown that existed in 1876, and the original Boot Hill Cemetery, so named for its residents, who often died “boots on”—and regularly in one of the storied shootouts often captured in the iconic retellings of the wild west.